niedzielnyaniol/t1-data/DOSSIER.md

 | | 61 - 72 | 1.1 - 1.2 |
 | | ≥ 73 | 1.2 |

+Proportions:

+* Carbohydrates to Protein (4:1): Aim for this ratio when building your recovery shake to support both energy replenishment and muscle repair.
+* Maltodextrin to Fructose (2:1): Use this ratio for the carbohydrates to prioritize muscle glycogen recovery

 ---

 # 6. Long-Term Performance Roadmap